toritamantaro/vott2yolo_py/README.md

 ## Usage

-Specify the directory output from VoTT in Pascal-VOC format as the target.
+Specify the directory output from VoTT (Pascal-VOC format) as the target.

 ```
 .